 If you do start to feel overwhelmed, try to slow down and take things one step at a time.
 Here are some practical suggestions to help you through:

 - Give yourself permission to pause and think about what you need to get through right now.
-BCNA’s My Journey Kit can help you.
+BCNA’s My Journey online tool can help you.

 - Take your time and make sure you understand the information that you are given.